Project Row Houses, 1993-2018, Houston (Texas)

 Transforma is a collective of artists and creative professionals formed in the aftermath of Hurricane Katrina to support and celebrate cultural practices that impact the social and physical environment.
 The initiative sought to expand opportunities for artists to use their creativity in the rebuilding of New Orleans by exploring the relationship between art making and issues such as education, health, the environment, and community development.
 Founders of Transforma and members of its volunteer-based national resource team, came together following the destruction of Hurricane Katrina to consider how experience, resources, and networks could supplement and enhance the social and physical recovery of New Orleans.
 After a few conversations, the initiative was born and the name Transforma followed.

 As practitioners within the field, they had seen art and culture become increasingly commercialized, limiting the opportunities for artists to work in public or socially engaged practices.
 To counter this trend, Transforma strategically supported such practices with direct financial assistance, technical assistance, and networking opportunities.
 Generally it encouraged a greater emphasis on the role of artists, the arts, and culture in addressing the social and political needs that confront our society.
-Project members include: Jessica Cusick, Sam Durant, Jess Garz, Rick Lowe, and Robert Ruello
+Project members include: Jessica Cusick, Sam Durant, Jess Garz, Rick Lowe, and Robert Ruello.

 [Read more about Transforma Projects]